AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/07-MatrixLibrary/07-Matrix.markdown

 	package: 'Matrix'
 ```

-We can tests some creation and initialization methods.
+We can tests the creation and initialization methods we defined on ``MMatrix``:

 ```Smalltalk
 MMatrixTest>>testCreation